NFL picks: Rams vs. Bears odds, best bets for Divisional Round playoff game

-Rams vs. Bears betting preview: How to bet NFC Divisional Round matchup, odds and top player prop
+Rams vs. Bears betting preview: How to bet NFC Divisional Round matchup, best player prop

 SportsLine's Scott Erskine gives a betting preview of this NFC playoff showdown